TaoK/PoorMansTSqlFormatter/README.txt

    - Esp.
 INSERT INTO ...
 OUTPUT ...
 SELECT ...
 FROM
  - Handling of DDL Triggers (eg "FOR LOGON")
  - Formatting/indenting of ranking functions
- - Better handling of indenting in parentheses, esp. in boolean expressions
  - "Max Line Width" wrapping feature
  - FxCop checking